 This is the most common question I get from new chicken keepers.
 If you are still in the planning phase, check out our guide on how many chickens your family needs to estimate your total feed requirements.

 The answer depends on how many birds you have.
-According to feeding data from Roostys.co, adult chickens consume approximately 0.25 lbs of feed per day, which equals about 91.25 lbs per year.
-This applies to average standard-sized chickens (like a Rhode Island Red or Plymouth Rock) when following the best feeding schedule for backyard chickens.
+According to feeding guidelines from Mile Four’s chicken feed calculator, adult chickens consume approximately 0.25 lbs of feed per day, which equals about 91 lbs per year.
+This applies to average standard-sized chickens like Rhode Island Reds or Plymouth Rocks.

 Feed Duration for 4 Chickens